 MARS NEEDS MOMS

 Based on a children's book by cartoonist Berkeley Breathed (known for his "Bloom County" comic strip), "Mars Needs Moms" is a tone-deaf animated disaster.
-Executed with the same creepy motion-capture animated design that gave "The Polar Express" its disturbing sense of near-realism, this 3D movie resists all brand of narrative logic.
+Executed with the same creepy animated design that gave "The Polar Express" its disturbing sense of anti-realism, this 3D movie resists any kind of narrative logic.